GentleHorse/GameWithR3F/README.md

 ## Dev Memo

-Dur to update of react-three-rapier version to `1.4.0`, changed the expression of rey casting `toi` to `timeOfImpact`.
+Due to update of react-three-rapier version to `1.4.0`, changed the expression of ray casting `toi` to `timeOfImpact`.

 **Player.jsx**